abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

     alert(value); // 1, then 2
   }
   ```

+  - `object` is not iterable by default, that's why we can't use `for..of` loop on it, but we can make it iterable by adding the `Symbol.iterator` method to it

   - **Note**: the example above shows `1`, then `2`, and that’s all.
 It doesn’t show `3`!
     - It’s because `for..of` iteration ignores the last value, when `done: true`.
 So, if we want all results to be shown by `for..of`, we must return them with `yield`